Parem: History

 The band «Parem» gave their first concerts in the midst of the Civil War in Tajikistan.
 These were home concerts and performances at schools and small clubs in the city of Dushanbe.

-In May 1993, Olim Shirinov left the band due to a conflict with Vladimir Yumatov and leaded the beat band «Kamchatka», Maksud Tairov took the place of bass guitar player, an old friend of the band who had played in «Boychechak».
+In May 1993, Olim Shirinov left the band due to a conflict with Vladimir Yumatov and led the beat band «Kamchatka», Maksud Tairov took the place of bass guitar player, an old friend of the band who had played in «Boychechak».

 In June 1993, Feyruz Hakimov and Vladislav Nechipurenko left «Parem» and at the suggestion of Olim Shirinov joined the «Kamchatka» band.
 Alisher Sayfulloev took the place of Feyruz Hakimov in the band «Parem».

 From the spring of 1993 to 1995, the band «Parem» periodically performed at “Rock Panoramas”, performing songs in Russian that were sung by Vladimir Yumatov.

 In 1994, Nargis Muminova left the band.
 She lives in Germany now.

 1995 became a turning point for the future of the band, the first songs in the Tajik language began to appear in the «Parem»'s repertoire, that Alisher Sayfulloev began to compose and sing.

 In early 1995, Vladimir Yumatov left the band, and Olim Shirinov, who returned to the band, took his place as a leader and music producer.
 The band radically changes the style, abandoning the use of keyboards and choosing rock and roll and folk-rock as the main style.

 In the spring of 1995, Sobir Aminov joined the band as rhythm guitarist.

 In May 1996, the band «Parem» recorded their first album - «Why Love» (Ай чаро ишқ).

 The following took part in the recording of the album: